robinrendle/robinrendle.com/src/pages/notes/webster’s-1913.md

 > Full of power; capable of producing great effects of any kind; potent; mighty; efficacious; intense; as, a powerful man or beast; a powerful engine; a powerful argument; a powerful light; a powerful vessel.

+Efficacious!
 It feels like this dang dictionary is trying to date me, to woo me off my chair.
 Like, check out [“despair”](https://www.websters1913.com/words/Despair), too:

 > Loss of hope; utter hopelessness; complete despondency.
 >